Phantasy Star Online 2: Western and subsequent global release

 The global release features dual audio support with English and Japanese voiceovers, along with brand new English versions of the live concert tracks that are originally sung in Japanese, excluding those from the 3 collaborative live concert events (all of which are English only) (including songs that are sung by Quna (voiced in English by Kayli Mills and in Japanese by Eri Kitamura)).
 Takenobu Mitsuyoshi voices as himself and performed “We're ARKS!” in both English and Japanese.
-Furthermore, upon the release of the second chapter of PSO2NGS, both songs that are performed by Nadereh (voiced in English by Valeria Rodriguez and in Japanese by Azusa Tadokoro) will also feature an English version alongside a Japanese version.
+Furthermore, upon the release of Chapter 2 of PSO2NGS Episode 1 (Chapter 2 of the Main Story), both songs that are performed by Nadereh (voiced in English by Valeria Rodriguez and in Japanese by Azusa Tadokoro) will also feature an English version alongside a Japanese version, with the Manon version performed by Manon (voiced in English by Heather Gonzalez and in Japanese by Yume Miyamoto) as the ending theme of PSO2NGS Episode 1, with the release of Chapter 5 of PSO2NGS Episode 1 (Chapter 5 of the Main Story).
 The global release also supports Japanese UI text and subtitles with plans of adding the UI text and subtitles in French, German, Italian, Spanish and Russian in the future.
+However, there were no plans to implement it.

 Anime adaptation

 An anime television series adaptation based on the game aired on TBS from January to March 2016.
 The adaptation was directed by Keiichiro Kawaguchi at Telecom Animation Film, with scripts written by Mitsutaka Hirota and music composed by Takashi Ōmama.
 The story is set one year prior to the events of EPISODE 4 and five years after the events of Phantasy Star Online 2 On Stage.